 You may also think about incorporating more engaging influencer content by offering freebies and hosting contests during the Christmas season.
 These tactics are pretty popular and a good way to increase likes, shares, comments, and views.
 You can also look into future collaborations with various firms to build an exclusive giveaway reward.

 Make sure to follow up on your pitches once you’ve completed your initial round of outreach.
 If your contacts have any questions or are interested in product samples, get back to them as soon as possible.
 Time is of the essence over the holidays, and it’s critical to stay on top of any requests to help editors and writers remain on track with their deadlines.
 Finally, thank your contacts for their time and consideration, and maintain the relationship you’ve established as the new year starts.

-If you take time to plan your PR holiday campaign ahead of time so that you can get your holiday messages out ahead of your competitors.
+If you take the time to plan your PR holiday campaign ahead of time, then you can get your holiday messages out ahead of your competitors.
 Being prepared in advance also gives you time to experiment with different strategies.

 When it comes down to it, it is never too early to start holiday PR.
 With an effective PR strategy, you can achieve your goals, spread joy, and create memorable experiences for your customers this holiday season.